bids-apps/BrainSuite/README.md

 Questions about usage can be submitted to http://forums.brainsuite.org/.
 Issues or suggestions can be directly submitted as an issue to this Github Repository.
 For full documentation on the BrainSuite BIDS App, please visit https://brainsuite.org/BIDS/.
+For full documentation on the BrainSuite BIDS App, please visit https://brainsuite.org/BIDS/.

 ## Acknowledgments
-This project was supported by NIH grants R01-NS074980, R01-NS121761, and R01-EB026299
+This project was supported by NIH grants R01-NS074980, R01-NS121761, and R01-EB026299 This project is supported by National Institutes of Health grants R01-NS074980, R01-NS121761, and R01-EB026299.

 ## Licenses
 The primary BrainSuite BIDS App source code is licensed under the [GNU Public License v2.0 only